 Outputs, Optional: None.

-5.2.6.11.6 Nnef_ServiceParameter_Notify operation
+5.2.6.11.6 Nnef_ServiceParameter_Notify service operation

 Service operation name: Nnef_ServiceParameter_Notify

 Description: This service operation is used by the NEF to notify a Service Parameter Authorisation Update (e.g. to revoke an authorization) to AF, see clause clause 4.15.6.7a or to forward a notification for a subscribed event by the AF, see clause 4.15.6.7, e.g. the notification of outcome of UE Policies Delivery to AF.